 - the FDA’s Toxic Elements in Food and Foodware, and Radionuclides in Food compliance program; and

-Sampling assignments may be conducted in response to reports of elevated arsenic levels in certain foods or to focus on a specific food, food additive, or specific food group (such as foods commonly eaten by infants and toddlers).
+- Other surveys, which may be conducted annually or in response to reports of elevated contaminant levels in certain products or to focus on a specific food or food group.

 Arsenic in Rice and Rice Products Sampling Results

-The FDA places a high priority on monitoring levels of arsenic in rice and rice products because as rice plants grow, they absorb arsenic more readily than other food crops.
-Rice is also a highly consumed food worldwide.
+The FDA monitors levels of arsenic in rice products because as rice plants grow, they absorb arsenic more readily than other food crops.
+Rice and rice products are also a highly consumed food worldwide.
 Therefore, because of the plant itself and its popularity, it is a leading food source of inorganic arsenic.
+The data in the tables below helped to inform FDA’s action levels for inorganic arsenic in infant rice cereal.

 Posted March 2020